Blog Post December 4, 2025 | 12 minutes read

 Missing corporate relationship insights create far more expensive problems than what the enrichment services cost.

-When you cannot identify parent-subsidiary relationships, your organization might unknowingly compete against itself for the same customer across different divisions.
+When you cannot identify parent-subsidiary relationships, your organization might unknowingly compete against itself for the same potential customer across different divisions.

 Or maybe you are unaware that a customer’s parent company has filed for administration.